Income Tax Balance Due

 - electronically:

-- in person at a financial institution or at an ATM;
+- in person at a financial institution or at an ATM (check with your financial institution to see if it offers these payment methods)

 - Complete the remittance slip and mail it to us with your cheque or money order.
 You can also attach the slip and your cheque or money order to page 1 of your return.
 If you used commercial software to file your income tax return, you can use it to print a remittance slip.
 If you do not have a remittance slip (because you lost it, for example), you can order one (TPZ-1026.0.1.M-V or TPZ-1026.0.1.Q-V) using the Ordering Forms and Publications online service or by contacting us.